 Sonar has a lot of interesting metrics.
 You can explore some of them starting here including coverage, tech debt, etc. If you look at the Sonar dashboard, it will point out a lot of available work that does not require a large span of time to invest.
 Doing some of this work is a great step towards getting your first patch submitted.

 With well over a million lines of code and many contributors from many companies, the ODL project has quite a girth.
 To manage the code entropy, ODL has some best practices that you should become familiar with.
 These cover a diverse set of topics, including coding practices, debugging, project setup and workflow.
 We strongly recommend that you carefully read these.
 They will save you a lot of time and will pay back your investment quickly.
 They will help you skate through code reviews.
 These practices are really time-tested advice from all the ODL developers, so don’t ignore them.

 Attribution is an important insight into most if not all open source projects.
 Attribution allows stakeholders to see who is contributing to what, from the individual up through sponsoring companies.
 It allows both a historical and current view of the project.
 You can see an example of why attribution is illuminating here.
 You need to sign up for an ODL account, and a part of that process will be to associate yourself with a company (if applicable).
 You can also see breakdowns by authors on the ODL Spectrometer.

 That’s all for now.
 Happy trails, newbie.

-Watch for Allan’s blog next week where he will share his Top 10 learnings as a new developer contributing to ODL.
+Read Allan’s blog where he shares his Top 10 learnings as a new developer contributing to ODL.